Robust Modality-incomplete Anomaly Detection: A Modality-instructive Framework with Benchmark: RADAR

-The features of the two modalities are mapped to feature $\{g_{pc}$, $g_{rgb}\}$ via Multi-Layer Perceptrons (MLP) $MLP_{pc}$ and $MLP_{rgb}$, along with fully connected layers.
-The ultimate feature fusion learning is conducted using patch-wise contrastive loss, specifically the InfoNCE Loss~\cite{Oord2018RepresentationLW}, serving as the objective function, which can be formulated as
+Subsequently, through Multi-Layer Perceptrons (MLPs) $MLP_{pc}$ and $MLP_{rgb}$ along with fully connected layers, the features of both modalities are mapped to $\{g_{pc}, g_{rgb}\}$.
+The final fusion learning uses patch-wise contrastive loss (InfoNCE Loss~\cite{Oord2018RepresentationLW}) as the objective function, expressed as:

-where $N_b$ is the batch size, and $N_p$ is the patch number.
+where $N_b$ is the batch size and $N_p$ is the number of patches.
+The multimodal feature output from fully connected layer is called $\hat G$.

+During training, the modality-incomplete instructions guide the model to learn features from the non-missing modality, enabling the model to better focus on the available effective feature information and achieve instructed feature fusion.

+$\textbf{Adaptive Learning Module.}$ Recent work~\cite{ref:hypernetworks} demonstrates HyperNetworks' effectiveness for domain adaptation~\cite{liu2025boostingprivatedomainunderstanding} tasks like modality-incomplete scenarios, as it can process data from different sources as a single source domain without requiring perfect feature alignment.
+Thus, we propose an Adaptive Learning Module to leverage HyperNetwork for adaptive parameter learning of learnable components (treated as ``dynamic layers'') in Stage1.